Many employers are still not sure which employee engagement KPIs to track and how to measure the overall employee engagement in their organizations.

 10. Advocacy

 There is a strong correlation between employee engagement and employee advocacy.
-Meaning, the more engaged employees are, the more likely they will act as your brand ambassadors
+Meaning, the more engaged employees are, the more likely they will act as your brand ambassadors.

 If you already have an employee advocacy program in your organization, you are probably measuring your employees’ engagement with it.